JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 npm run test # runs the sample js test file using the node addon
 ```

-After the build step you should see and `index.d.ts` file that looks like
+After the build step, you should see and `index.d.ts` file that looks like

 ```typescript
 /* tslint:disable */